uschoen/avaya/Avaya_ECHI_import/README.md

 "sourceFilePath": absolute path to the echi file for import

-"archiveFilePath": absolute path to the achive path
+"archiveFilePath": absolute path to the archive path

 "archiveInterval": "1" intervall (days) to zip the archive echi files (stored in ../archiveFilePath/zip)

 "holdArchiveFiles": "2" number for hold zip files in ../archiveFilePath/zip

-"lastarchive": "2020,12,19" change it for the first runn to today -1.
-The script save the last arcihve date here
+"lastarchive": "2020,12,19" change it for the first rnn to today -1.
+The script save the last archive date here

-"separator": "|" separator betwen the data, see the format discription
+"separator": "|" separator between the data, see the format description

-!!!Importent: in json file you have to ecape special characters !!!
+!!!Important: in json file you have to escape special characters !!!

 #### db	section
 "db":{...}

-"maxEntry": 1000000 mx entry for entrys in db database.
-If more entrys in the table, the script copy the table to backup and add new empty table.
+"maxEntry": 1000000 mx entry for entry’s in db database.
+If more entry’s in the table, the script copy the table to backup and add new empty table.

 "table":"echi",